divipp/pandoc-haskell/pandocHaskell.md

 *Entities in this section are defined in `Prelude`.*

     undefined :: a          --- abort evaluation
-    error :: String -> a    --- abort evaluation with error message
+    error :: String -> a    --- (error "impossible") aborts evaluation with message "impossible"

 ## Fixity declarations in `Prelude`